CzBuCHi/Railroader-MapEditor/Docs/TrackNodeEditor.md

 | Create new | create new node connected to current <br> disabled for switch node (game do not like more that 3 segments from single node) |
 | Split      | split current node into multiple nodes (2 or 3 for switch)                                                                  |

+note: To create segment between 2 existing nodes you need to select first node and then Shift+Click on second node.

 Visual example of how **Remove** works:

 -   top image is initial state (purple node is selected)